denizOgut/Software-Notes/JAVA APP - 2 NOTES.md

 **EXAMPLE**

-- Producer thread produce a new resource in every 1 second and put it in ‘taskQueue’.
+- Producer thread produce a new resource in every 1 second and put it in ‘``taskQueue``’.
-- Consumer thread takes 1 seconds to process consumed resource from ‘taskQueue’.
+- Consumer thread takes 1 seconds to process consumed resource from ‘``taskQueue``’.
-- Max capacity of taskQueue is 5 i.e. maximum 5 resources can exist inside ‘taskQueue’ at any given time.
+- Max capacity of ``taskQueue`` is 5 i.e. maximum 5 resources can exist inside ‘``taskQueue``’ at any given time.
 - Both threads run infinitely.

 **Producer Thread**